Flameborn/Kiramoji/README.md

 ### My board's title contains accented characters and it does not display correctly.
 Why?

-Kareha is now using UTF-8.
+Kiramoji is now using UTF-8.
 Please make sure that your configuration file _config.pl_ is encoded as UTF-8.

 ### My template has accented characters and it does not display correctly.
 Why?

-Kareha is now using UTF-8.
+Kiramoji is now using UTF-8.
 Please make sure that your template file _templates.pl_ for your language (e.g. JP) is encoded as UTF-8.

 ### How do I switch to a new template?

-You need to edit __kareha.pl_ and change the line:
+You need to edit __kiramoji.pl_ and change the line:

 _BEGIN { require 'templates.pl'; }_